apache/accumulo-access/examples/antlr4/README.md

 -->
 # ANTLR Example

-This contrib example contains an [ANTLRv4](https://www.antlr.org/) grammar file (see [AccessExpression.g4](src/main/antlr4/AccessExpression.g4)) that can be used to create AccessExpression parsers in languages supported by ANTLRv4.
+This example contains an [ANTLRv4](https://www.antlr.org/) grammar file (see [AccessExpression.g4](src/main/antlr4/AccessExpression.g4)) that can be used to create AccessExpression parsers in languages supported by ANTLRv4.
 For example, a project could use this to validate that AccessExpression's are valid before sending them to Accumulo in the ColumnVisibility field of the Key.

 An example [parser](src/test/java/org/apache/accumulo/access/grammar/antlr/AccessExpressionAntlrParser.java) and [evaluator](src/test/java/org/apache/accumulo/access/grammar/antlr/AccessExpressionAntlrEvaluator.java) are used when building this project to confirm that the parsing and evaluation are consistent with the reference Java implementation.

 ## Running the Benchmark

 ANTLR was evaluated as a replacement for the existing custom Java parser, but it doesn't parse as fast as the custom implementation.
-You can view the performance differences by running the JMH benchmark in this contrib project and the one in the main project.
+You can view the performance differences by running the JMH benchmark in this example project and the one in the main project.

 To run the benchmark in this project:
 ```